When the CRM does not reflect the business

 Segment examples that became directly actionable:

-• Entities with a known breed classification that had not purchased the relevant diagnostic panel for that classification.
+Assets with a known classification type that had not purchased the relevant diagnostic panel for that classification.

-• Entities with recorded relatives in the system but no ancestry or lineage test on file.
+Assets with recorded relationships in the system but no follow-on or relationship analysis test on file.

-• Registry-eligible entities missing the verification tests required for registration.
+Registry-eligible assets missing the verification tests required for registration.

-• Accounts managing multiple entities with incomplete genetic profiling across the portfolio.
+Accounts managing multiple assets with incomplete testing coverage across the portfolio.

-• Owners with active entity records but no test purchase in a defined time window.
+Owners with active asset records but no test purchase in a defined time window.

 Campaign types the architecture enabled